awsdocs/aws-freertos-docs/doc_source/portingguide/afr-porting-ble.md

 # Porting the Bluetooth Low Energy Library<a name="afr-porting-ble"></a>

-You can use the Amazon FreeRTOS Bluetooth Low Energy library to provision Wi\-Fi and send MQTT messages over Bluetooth Low Energy\.
+You can use the FreeRTOS Bluetooth Low Energy library to provision Wi\-Fi and send MQTT messages over Bluetooth Low Energy\.
 The Bluetooth Low Energy library also includes higher\-level APIs that you can use to communicate directly with the Bluetooth Low Energy stack\.
-For more information, see [Amazon FreeRTOS Bluetooth Low Energy Library](https://docs.aws.amazon.com/freertos/latest/userguide/freertos-ble-library.html) in the Amazon FreeRTOS User Guide\.
+For more information, see [FreeRTOS Bluetooth Low Energy Library](https://docs.aws.amazon.com/freertos/latest/userguide/freertos-ble-library.html) in the FreeRTOS User Guide\.

 **Note**
-A port of the Amazon FreeRTOS Bluetooth Low Energy library is currently not required for qualification\.
+A port of the FreeRTOS Bluetooth Low Energy library is currently not required for qualification\.

 ## Prerequisites<a name="porting-prereqs-ble"></a>

 To port the Bluetooth Low Energy library, you need the following:
 + An IDE project or `CMakeLists.txt` list file that includes the vendor\-supplied Bluetooth Low Energy drivers\.

-  For information about setting up a test project, see [Setting Up Your Amazon FreeRTOS Source Code for Porting](porting-set-up-project.md)\.
+  For information about setting up a test project, see [Setting Up Your FreeRTOS Source Code for Porting](porting-set-up-project.md)\.
 + A validated configuration of the FreeRTOS kernel\.

   For information about configuring the FreeRTOS kernel for your platform, see [Configuring a FreeRTOS Kernel Port](afr-porting-kernel.md)\.